<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=7698356820180471&ev=PageView&noscript=1" />

 Sub limits

 Some policies will tell you that they will cover all medical expenses up until the sum insured, but then impose caps on the total costs you can incur while dealing with a very specific list of diseases.
 We call these caps “Disease Wise Sub Limits.”
-In this case, Diabetes Safe imposes disease-wise sub-limits on null whereas Health Gain imposes sub-limits on null
+In this case, Diabetes Safe imposes disease-wise sub-limits on null whereas Health Gain imposes sub-limits on Cataracts, Modern Treatments

 ped